Trevor Rabin: 1982–1995: Yes and Can't Look Away

 In late 1982, Rabin, Squire and White formed Cinema which included original Yes keyboardist Tony Kaye, and recorded 90125 with former Yes singer Trevor Horn as producer.
-Based mostly on Rabin's demos, the album displayed a more commercial and pop-oriented direction, much different than their progressive rock-themed albums in the 1970s.
+Based mostly on Rabin's demos, the album displayed a more commercial direction, much different than their progressive rock-themed albums in the 1970s.
 During the mixing stages in mid-1983, former Yes singer Jon Anderson returned to sing on the album which led to the group becoming a reformed line-up of Yes.
 Rabin was uncomfortable with the decision, feeling the new music did not represent what the band became popular for and wished for the album to be judged as its own.

 Released in 1983, 90125 remains the band's highest selling album with three million copies sold in the US alone, helped by its lead single "Owner of a Lonely Heart", one of Rabin's songs, which reached No. 1 on the Billboard Hot 100 singles and Hot Mainstream Rock Tracks charts.
 When it reached number one, Rabin sent a letter to Davis and wrote, "I guess you were wrong".
 Yes toured the album in 1984 and 1985, performing over 100 concerts worldwide which included two headline spots at the inaugural Rock in Rio festival.
 The tour was delayed to start after a woman hit Rabin's midsection when she jumped into a swimming pool.
 This collision ruptured the Yes guitarist's spleen and required emergency surgery.
 Rabin is featured on the concert film 9012Live, released in cinemas to coincide with the live LP 9012Live: The Solos.
 The latter features Rabin's acoustic guitar solo, "Solly's Beard".

 Big Generator was a laborious album to make.
 It was released in September 1987, with singles "Love Will Find a Way" and "Rhythm of Love".
 Both were modest chart hits compared to the singles from 90125, though the album was certified Platinum.
 The song "Shoot High Aim Low" featured a dual lead vocal between Rabin and Anderson.
 The 1987–88 Big Generator tour featured the hits, but other album tracks, such as "Final Eyes" and "I'm Running," were dropped because as Rabin later said, they never quite happened live.
 Several tour dates were cancelled after Rabin suffered from the flu.
 The tour ended on 14 May 1988 with a performance at Madison Square Garden as part of the Atlantic Records 40th Anniversary concert.
 During the album's production Rabin was asked by Bob Dylan to play the guitar on two songs.